The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

 The present results are very much inspired by an analogous setup which appears in complex (Kähler) geometry.
-Briefly, the role of the Sinkhorn algorithm is then played by Donaldson's iteration \cite{do}, whose fixed points are called balanced metrics and $k$ appears as the power of a given ample line bundle over $X.$ From this point of view Theorem \ref{thm:conv in static torus setting intr} (and its generalization Theorem \ref{Thm:weak conv of fixed points towards optimal transport plans}) is the analog of \cite[Thm B]{bbgz} and Theorem \ref{thm:conv in dynamic torus setting intro} is the analog of the result in \cite{Ber} showing that Donaldson's iteration converges to the Kähler-Ricci flow \cite{ca}.
-In fact, identifying the real torus $T^{n}$ with a reduction of the complex torus $X:=\C^{n}/(\Z^{n}+i\Z^{n})$ (or more generally, an abelian variety) the parabolic flow \ref{eq:parabolic eq intro} can, in the case when $g=0,$ be identified with a twisted Kähler-Ricci flow whose stationary solutions are Kähler potentials solving the corresponding complex Monge-Ampère equation (known as the Calabi-Yau equation in this context).\footnote{When $f=g=0$ the corresponding twisted Kähler-Ricci flow coincides with Hamilton's Ricci flow restricted to the space of Kähler metrics. } A new feature of the theoretical analysis in the present paper, compared to the usual situation in Kähler geometry, is that the target measure $\mu$ is taken to be discrete and depend on $k$ (in practise, such discretizations are used in implementations of Donaldson's iteration, such as the experimental work \cite{d-k-l-r}, motivated by String Theory).
-Interestingly, the density condition on the the sequence $\mu^{(k)}$ appearing in Lemma \ref{lem:dens prop} can be viewed as a real analog of the Bernstein-Markov property for a sequence $\mu_{k},$ as studied in the complex geometric and pluripotential theoretic setting (see the discussion on page 8 in \cite{b-b-w}).
+Briefly, the role of the Sinkhorn algorithm is then played by Donaldson's iteration, introduced in \cite{do}, whose fixed points are called balanced metrics and $k$ appears as the power of a given ample line bundle $L$ over $X$ with $e^{-ku}$ playing the role of a Hermitian metric on $L.$ Moreover, the role of the function $\rho_{ku}$ (formula \ref{eq:explicit expres for pho}) is played by the (normalized) point-wise norm of the Bergman kernel on the diagonal, induced by the pair $(u,\mu).$ From this point of view the ``static case'' of Theorem \ref{thm:conv in static torus setting intr} (and its generalization Theorem \ref{Thm:weak conv of fixed points towards optimal transport plans}) is the analog of \cite[Thm B]{bbgz} and the ``dynamic case'' of Theorem \ref{thm:conv in dynamic torus setting intro} is the analog of the result in \cite{Ber} showing that Donaldson's iteration converges to the Kähler-Ricci flow \cite{ca}, as conjectured in \cite{do}.
+In fact, identifying the real torus $T^{n}$ with a reduction of the complex torus $X:=\C^{n}/(\Z^{n}+i\Z^{n})$ the parabolic flow \ref{eq:parabolic eq intro} can, in the case when $g$ is constant be identified with a twisted Kähler-Ricci flow \cite{ca} whose stationary solutions are Kähler potentials solving the corresponding complex Monge-Ampère equation (known as the Calabi-Yau equation in this context).\footnote{When $f$ and $g$ are constant the corresponding twisted Kähler-Ricci flow coincides with Hamilton's Ricci flow restricted to the space of Kähler metrics. } But is should be stressed that a new feature of the analysis in the present paper, compared to the usual situation in Kähler geometry (apart from allowing a non-uniform target measure $\nu,$ i.e. a non-constant $g)$ is that the source measure $\mu$ is taken to be\emph{ discrete} and depend on $k,$ i.e. it is given by a discrete sequence $\mu^{(k)}.$ In practice, such discretizations are used in implementations of Donaldson's iteration, such as the experimental work \cite{d-k-l-r}, motivated by String Theory.
+The discreteness of $\mu^{(k)}$ leads to various technical complications, that do not seem to have been studied rigorously in the Kähler geometry setting.
+Interestingly, the density condition on the sequence $\mu^{(k)}$ appearing in Lemma \ref{lem:dens prop} can be viewed as a real analog of the Bernstein-Markov property for a sequence $\mu^{(k)},$ as studied in the complex geometric and pluripotential theoretic setting (see the discussion on page 8 in \cite{b-b-w}).
 The relations between the real and complex settings will be expanded on elsewhere.